inbrainai/sdk-android-example-project/README.md

     }
 });
 ```
-**Don't forget to confirm received rewards to avoid duplicated rewards!**
+**Don't forget to confirm received rewards to avoid duplicate rewards!**